Venue: Committee Rooms 1-2, City Hall

 h. outlined the responses made to the consultation exercise

-k. advised members of the main issues to be considered as part of the application as follows:
+j. advised members of the main issues to be considered as part of the application to assess the proposal with regard to:

 · Principle of Use